stonepros/stone/doc/rados/configuration/stone-conf.rst

 ---------------

-You can also temporarily set an option using the `tell` or `daemon` interfaces on the Ceph CLI.
+You can also temporarily set an option using the `tell` or `daemon` interfaces on the Stone CLI.
 These *override* values are ephemeral in that they only affect the running process and are discarded/lost if the daemon or process restarts.